-- 1. Use travel analysis (FSM 7712; FSH 7709.55, ch.
-20), conducted at an appropriate scale, to ensure that decisions to designate areas for motor vehicle use are based on consideration of environmental, social, and economic impacts. - 2.
-Use restraint in designating areas on NFS lands for motor vehicle use.
-Areas are not intended to be large or numerous.
-Not all administrative units will find it necessary or desirable to designate areas. - 3.
-Designate areas on NFS lands only when they have natural resource characteristics that are suitable for motor vehicle use or are so altered by past actions that motor vehicle use off designated roads and trails is appropriate.
+1. Use travel analysis (FSM 7712; FSH 7709.55, ch.
+14 and 20), conducted at an appropriate scale, to ensure that decisions to designate areas for motor vehicle use or OSV use are based on consideration of environmental, social, and economic impacts.

+2. Use restraint in designating areas on NFS lands for motor vehicle use under 36 CFR Part 212, Subpart B. Areas designated for motor vehicle use are not intended to be large or numerous.
+Not all administrative units will find it necessary or desirable to designate areas for motor vehicle use.

+3. Designate areas on NFS lands for motor vehicle use under Subpart B only when they have natural resource characteristics that are suitable for motor vehicle use or are so altered by past actions that motor vehicle use off designated roads and trails is appropriate.